POSTS TAGGED: HTC Desire

 Note that this is just an extraction and not a port, so it won’t work on other devices.
 However, it should work on most ROM’s for the HTC Desire.

 You can flash it via Recovery without wiping – although this only works with RCMix HD App2SD + v0.15.
 The alternative method is to unzip and install the HTC_IME.apk through adb with the install command.

 Posted December 10, 2010 at 09:00 pm by ElCondor

 Because of the low amount of available memory for user data, developers have been trying to enhance the way Android handles OS-specific data and applications.
 They do this by referring to the SD card instead of the main memory itself.
 This makes it possible to install many more applications.
 This hack is called app2SD, which is widely known by many Android users across various devices.

 Now, XDA member ownhere has come up with something new: data2ext.
 What this hack basically does is changing some partition settings (loopback) to increase write performance and to saver power.
 Originally created for the HTC Desire, it delivers some huge improvements and it really is a must-have for the Desire.
-The benchmark scores are outstanding, but more about that later.
-For more technical information, you can visit the thread.
+The benchmark sc. . .
+READ ON »

 For all you CyanogenMod fans out there this will make you happy, CyanogenMod released version 6.1.0 of their ROM for the following devices:

 - HTC Dream & Magic

 - HTC Evo 4G